One Thousand Children: Definition and early history

-Before 1938, only small groups were brought into the country by such organizations, because of concern for anti-semitism and social hostility to allowing foreigners to enter the U.S. during the Depression.
+Before 1938, only small groups were brought into the country by such organizations, because of concern for antisemitism and social hostility to allowing foreigners to enter the U.S. during the Depression.
 The sponsoring organizations wanted to avoid drawing undue attention to the children.
 Furthermore, their immigration was limited by the U.S. immigration quota system for their countries of origin.

 The demand on these organizations increased markedly after Kristallnacht on November 9/10, 1938 convinced more European parents that the destruction of Jews was an element of the Nazi agenda.

 In the later period of 1941–1942, when news of Nazi atrocities was more widely circulated, larger groups of OTC were organized and arrived in the U.S. A few of the OTC came under the British Children's Overseas Reception Board (CORB) program, as well as the "U.S. Committee for the Care of European Children" (USCOM).

-In the OTC programs under the Hebrew Immigrant Aid Society (now nearly always contracted to HIAS), German Jewish Children's Aid Society, (GJCA), the Quakers, etc., foster families in the U.S. agreed to care for the children until age twenty-one, see that they were educated, and provided a guarantee that they would not become public charges.
+In the OTC programs under the Hebrew Immigrant Aid Society (HIAS), German Jewish Children's Aid Society, (GJCA), the Quakers, etc., foster families in the U.S. agreed to care for the children until age twenty-one, see that they were educated, and provided a guarantee that they would not become public charges.
 Most of these children were assigned a social worker from a local social service agency to oversee the child's resettlement process.
 Jewish children were generally placed in Jewish homes.
 These children, and their sponsors, expected that they would be reunited with their own families at the end of the war.
 Most of the children lost one or both parents, and most of their extended families, by the time World War II had ended.